-- High material quality.
-Quality is a top priority at Playworld and it shows in every piece of equipment.
-From reinforcements to sturdy steel designed not to rust or corrode, each item from Playworld is manufactured with care from the best materials we can source.
+- High material quality: Quality is a top priority at Playworld, and it shows in every piece of equipment.
+Each item from Playworld is manufactured with care from the best materials we can source, from reinforcements to sturdy steel designed not to rust or corrode.

-- Experience and many years of creating these kinds of play spaces.
-Playworld has helped generations of children play and our team has many years of experience, so we can help you.
+- Experience: Playworld has helped generations of children play, and our team has many years of experience creating these kinds of play spaces so that we can help you.

-- Custom solutions.
-Nature-inspired play sometimes needs custom solutions.
+- Custom solutions: Nature-inspired play sometimes requires custom solutions.
 Whether you want equipment that blends into a natural landscape or you want to work around a natural feature, we can help.
-Our central PA manufacturing facility and our team of experts mean we can help you build the play space you’ve always wanted.
+Our central Pennsylvania manufacturing facility and team of experts mean we can help you build the play space you’ve always wanted.

-- Customer service and full support.
-Never designed a nature-inspired playground or any playground?
+- Customer service and full support: Is this your first time designing a nature-inspired playground or any playground?
 No problem.
 Playworld has guides to lead you systematically through the process.
-We’re also US-based and easy to reach with any questions.
-You can always reach out to a Playworld rep if you want help or have questions.
+We’re also U.S.-based and easy to reach with any questions.
+You can always reach out to a Playworld representative if you want help or have questions.

-- Design.
-A team of engineers and other experts designs every Playworld piece for durability, safety, innovation, inclusiveness, and quality.
-Each piece of playground equipment is tested carefully so you get the best possible playground equipment for your community.
+- Design: A team of engineers and experts designs every Playworld piece for durability, safety, innovation, inclusiveness and quality.
+Each product is carefully tested, so you get the best possible playground equipment for your community.

-- Environmental considerations.
-Playworld playground equipment is kind to the environment, because it can be integrated into the surrounding area and is made to last, meaning it will not have to be replaced as often.
-Our manufacturing facility is also lean and green, ensuring it has the smallest carbon footprint possible.
+- Environmental considerations: Playworld playground equipment is kind to the environment because it can be integrated into the surrounding area and is made to last, meaning it will not have to be replaced as often.

-- Our play areas can be integrated into different natural environments or urban areas.
-Whether you have a big green space or a small urban area, we have play equipment which can bring the joy of nature-focused play to kids in your community.
+- Integration into different natural environments or urban areas: Whether you have a big green space or a small urban area, we have play equipment that can bring the joy of nature-focused play to kids in your community.

-- Durability.
-Our commercial playground is designed to last, even with heavy use.
+- Durability: Our commercial playground equipment is designed to last, even with heavy use.
 It is intended to stand up to heavy play and the elements.

-The American Academy of Pediatrics recommends children spend 60 minutes a day of outside playing.
-Nature-inspired play can be one way to ensure kids get that time, no matter where they live.
-If you’re ready to start building a playground inspired by nature, request a quote or find a rep to get started.
+Nature-inspired play can be one way to ensure kids get 60 minutes of outside play a day, no matter where they live.
+If you’re ready to start building a playground inspired by nature, request a quote or find a Playworld representative to get started.